The Knight brothers’ passion for journalism and communities found its spark in northeast Ohio.

 In December 2005, the Knight board reviewed the strategic plan and directed the staff to continue looking for opportunities to fund transformational change in journalism and communities in pursuit of the Knight brothers’ legacy.
 Trustees complemented the signature Journalism and Communities programs with New and National Initiatives and the creation of a Transformation Fund to address big ideas and opportunities.
 By June 2006, the foundation surpassed the $1 billion mark in grants made since its founding in 1950.

-In the fall of 2006, the foundation launched the Knight News Challenge, a $25 million, five-year contest open to anyone, anywhere with an idea for using digital media to transform community news.
-More than $11 million went to 25 first-year winners announced in May 2007, and the second year elicited nearly 3,000 international ideas.
-The contest continues today and has spawned the Knight Arts Challenge in Detroit, Miami and Philadelphia.
+In the fall of 2006, the foundation launched the Knight News Challenge, a call for ideas open to anyone, anywhere with an idea for using digital media to transform community news.
+More than $11 million went to 25 first-year winners announced in May 2007, and the second year elicited nearly 3,000 ideas.
+The success of the initiative spawned additional challenges, including the Knight Arts Challenge and the Knight Cities Challenge.
+Today, challenges are one of the primary ways the foundation finds new ideas.

-Today Knight Foundation, which has an endowment of $2.4 billion, operates across four primary program areas: the Arts, Community and National Initiatives, Journalism and Media Innovation.
-And the philosophy of the Knight brothers, that informed and engaged communities are the key to a healthy democracy, still guides its work.
+Today Knight Foundation, with an endowment of $2.4 billion, operates across four primary program areas: Journalism, Communities, the Arts and Innovation.
+The philosophy of the Knight brothers, that informed and engaged communities are the key to a healthy democracy, still guides its work.